-These easy Healthy Double Chocolate Muffins are made using oatmeal, egg whites, yogurt and applesauce.
+These easy Skinny Double Chocolate Muffins are made using oatmeal, egg whites, yogurt and applesauce.
 They’re incredibly moist, lightly sweet, full of chocolate flavor and perfect for breakfast, snacks or even dessert!

 There are affiliate links in this post – please read my full disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.